uel/mlops-piano-video/README.md

+# Group members
+- Jaykrishnan Gopalakrishna Pillai

 # Goal
 Using MLOps procedures to develop a model to generate a sequence of frame of someone playing the piano.

 # Frameworks
-For the piano image generation we will test different generative models such as [denoising diffusion](https://github.com/lucidrains/denoising-diffusion-pytorch) or GANs ( generative adversarial networks ).
+For the piano image generation we will test different generative models such as [denoising diffusion](https://github.com/lucidrains/denoising-diffusion-pytorch) or GANs (generative adversarial networks).

 A framework for image generation for example denoising diffusion: https://github.com/TeaPearce/Conditional_Diffusion_MNIST